+13.5.2 MAA = ( MS x NAIS) - LT

+Where: MAA = A Marketer’s Allocated Amount;

+MS = A Marketer’s Market Share for the

+Primary Pool; and

+LT = A Marketer’s Long Term Released Capacity.

 The portion of the Company’s Interstate Transportation and Storage Services not associated with Premises served by a Marketer will remain with the Company.
 The Company will post on the EBB each allocation of the Company’s Interstate Transportation and Storage Services to a Marketer for viewing only by such Marketer.